Electrology Schools in Indiana

 Skin care specialists across the United States earned an average salary of $28,900 in 2013, the most recent year for which statistics were reported, according to O*Net.
 Electrolysis is a highly specialized skill, so it may be very possible for you to earn considerably more.
 Plus, you will earn more with increasing years of experience and a growing reputation.
 And at some point you may wish to open your own electrolysis studio, enabling you to earn more as a business owner.
 The projected growth for skin care specialists is 22% between 2012 and 2022, making this field one that is growing faster than most.
 It is anticipated that there will be continued growth in demand for electrolysis services, so recent graduates should have no trouble finding jobs.

 Most electrologists work in spas or beauty salons, in a private area or room.
-There are also electrologists whose practice is attached to a physicians or medical office.
+There are also electrologists whose practice is attached to a physician's or medical office.
 And still others work in a free-standing electrology studio, often one that they have opened and where they are the sole practitioner.
 Performing electrolysis is a very personal, private activity.
-It takes a period of time days, weeks, months, or even longer, to kill all the hair roots in a certain section of the face or body.
+It takes a period of time — days, weeks, months, or even longer, to kill all the hair roots in a certain section of the face or body.
 Thus, your clients will need to return over a period of time, and you will have the chance to get to know him or her.
 It is important for an electrologist to be a good listener, as clients often wish to talk about themselves during treatment.
 Because you will be working with individuals one-on-one, you will have a certain amount of scheduling flexibility, although you will need to make yourself available when it is convenient for your clients, so some evening and weekend hours are likely.
 Still, this is a good career to work in with other life commitments.
 In between seeing clients, you will need to clean and neaten your work area, sterilize your tools, and, possibly, prepare invoices for third party payers such as insurance companies.

-State Board of Cosmetology
+Contact the Indiana State Board of Cosmetology

 Beauticians in Indiana have a tradition of keeping customers highly satisfied in terms of their countenance.
 As the services of salons grow, these experts do also.
 Electrology is becoming more the norm, and professionals rely on these groups.